-The apprentice must complete a qualification that is recognised for RSciTech or Eng Tech, whichever is relevant to the occupation.
+The apprentice must complete a qualification that is recognised for RSciTech, which is relevant to the occupation.

 The qualification must be at level 3 or higher and provide the theoretical knowledge needed for the apprenticeship standard.
 For example:

 - BTEC Level 3 Diploma in Applied Science (QCF) - BTEC Level 3 Extended Diploma in Applied Science (QCF) - BTEC Level 3 Subsidiary Diploma in Applied Science (QCF)